New OSHA HazCom Letter of Interpretation Clarifies Use of Ingredient Concentration Ranges, Trade Secrets and Hazard Classes on SDSs

 These recent OSHA interpretations could have major implications for chemical and materials manufacturers who wish to protect proprietary product information as trade secrets.
 They also mean that manufacturers may have to perform additional hazard classifications, author new SDSs or update existing SDSs for the materials they produce in order to account for previously unanticipated downstream uses and exposure scenarios.

-Let MSDSonline Authoring Services from VelocityEHS take the guesswork out of hazard classification and SDS authoring compliance.
+Let VelocityEHS Authoring Services take the guesswork out of hazard classification and SDS authoring compliance.
 Click to Request a Quote today, or give us a call at 1.888.362.2007 to learn more.